 Sound familiar?
 The “Hero’s Journey” is a highly popular storytelling framework.
 Countless books and movies are based on the structure—Lord of the Rings, the Harry Potter series, and even the SpongeBob SquarePants movie.

-Heroes need Helpers (and Mentors)
+Heroes need Guides (aka Helpers or Mentors)

-Here are Helpers from popular stories:
+More granularly, here are Helpers from popular stories:

 - Han Solo (helping Luke Skywalker in Star Wars)